-- □ A 2 percent nonelective employer contribution, where employees eligible to participate receive an employer contribution equal to 2 percent of their compensation (limited to \$225,000 in 2007 and subject to cost-of-living adjustments for later years), regardless of whether they make their own contributions. - A dollar-for-dollar match up to 3 percent of compensation, where only the participating employees who have elected to make contributions will receive an employer contribution, i.e., the matching contribution.
+- A 2 percent nonelective employer contribution, where employees eligible to participate receive an employer contribution equal to 2 percent of their compensation (limited to \$245,000 per year for 2009 and 2010 and subject to cost-of-living adjustments for later years), regardless of whether they make their own contributions. - ☐ A dollar-for-dollar match up to 3 percent of compensation, where only the participating employees who have elected to make contributions will receive an employer contribution, i.e., the matching contribution.

 Each year, you can choose which one you will use for the next year's contributions.
-This choice is part of the information you are required to communicate to employees before the beginning of the 60day election period.
+This choice is part of the information you are required to communicate to employees before the beginning of the 60-day election period.